Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Effect of the SOHs

 The SOHs strongly affect the response of the system to external electric fields.
-For example, we analyze here the spin-orbit velocity in wires with the DRA orientation, where in Sec.~\ref{Sec:Equilateral}, we predict that the intrinsic spin-orbit interaction can be exactly cancelled either by a positive homogeneous electric field $E_y$ or by an inhomogeneous field $\delta\!E$.
+For example, we analyze here the spin-orbit velocity in wires with the DRA, where in Sec.~\ref{Sec:Equilateral}, we predict that the intrinsic spin-orbit interaction can be exactly cancelled by a positive homogeneous electric field $E_y$ and by an inhomogeneous field $\delta\!E$.
 In Fig.~\ref{fig:Length_dependence_E}, we show how the spin-orbit switch-off mechanism discussed in Sec.~\ref{Sec:Homogeneous_E} and Sec.~\ref{Sec:Inhomogeneous_E} are modified by the SOHs.
 In particular, in Fig.~\ref{fig:Length_dependence_E}a) we show the combined effect of $E_y$ and $\delta\!E$ on the spin-orbit velocity $v$ when the SOHs are accounted for.
-We study here an equilateral triangle of side $L=20$~nm, which maximises the intrinsic spin-orbit coupling, see Fig.~\ref{fig:Length_dependence}, and is easily achievable in state-of-the-art devices \cite{geyer2020silicon,kuhlmann2018ambipolar}.
+We study here an equilateral triangle of side $L=20$~nm, which maximises the intrinsic spin-orbit coupling, see Fig.~\ref{fig:Length_dependence}, and is easily achievable in state-of-the-art devices \cite{geyer2020silicon,siliconFin,kuhlmann2018ambipolar}.
 Comparing to Fig.~\ref{fig:alpha_inhom_E}b), where $v$ is obtained by using the $4\times 4$ LK Hamiltonian, we observe that the SOHs drastically alter the response of the wire and they remove the charge noise sweet spot produced by the homogeneous electric field $E_y$, while maintaining the sweet spot resulting from the inhomogeneous field $\delta\!E$.
 This latter sweet spot persists also when a strong homogeneous electric field $E_y$ is present and $E_y$ only pushes the switch-off field $\delta\!E^{SW}$ to larger values.
 In the plot, we show with a dashed line the curve along which the spin-orbit vanishes when the SOHs are neglected.
 Importantly, for the simple gate design studied here, where $E_y$ and $\delta\!E$ are constrained along the purple line in the figure, the charge noise sweet spot is removed by the SOHs.
-Some possible ways to circumvent this problem and to restore the sweet spot in realistic SOI and bulk Si FinFETs are discussed in Sec.~\ref{Sec:Deviation}.